 The second part of the Transform & Duplicate palette has the Duplication tools.
-Using Graphite multiple copies of an object can be created and arranged in an array along a straight line or in a circular pattern.
+Using Graphite multiple copies of an object can be created and arranged in an array along a straight line, in a circular pattern or copied by path.
 They can also be offset.